AlexeyFeigin/blog-drafts/algorithm-x-in-haskell.md

 False
 ```

 10 is not a member of row 0.
-But is it a member of the matrix?
+But is it within the bounds of the matrix?

-So we need another piece of information to keep track of what is in our sparse matrix: which columns are in the matrix?
+We need another piece of information to keep track of what is in our sparse matrix: which columns are in the matrix?

 ```Haskell
 type ActiveCols = IntSet